Twig Adventures

 16 miles

-Eventually the tunnel eased and we found ourselves in a magical realm of ponderosas, with their open understories.
+Eventually the tunnel eased and we found ourselves in a lovely realm of ponderosas, with their open understories.
 Ahhh.
 I had read in the notes that this habitat was ahead and lamented that we made camp so early the day before.
 This morning I was happy that we hadn’t pressed on after all.
 The bushwhacking would have been too much for an already tiring day and also, there was a fresh dusting of snow this high up.
 It was cold enough below, I didn’t want to wake up to snow.

 We climbed all the way to 7000′ atop Cottonwood Peak for some fantastic views.
 This was our highest point yet and still with large patches of snow.
 We did some peakfinding with our app, already so familiar with the area that we barely needed the aid.
 Mt Lemon and Graham with a cloud cap lingering, all the sky island sights and delights.
 Plus a bird’s eye view down into the rock garden of Holdout Canyon.

 We played with our phones a bit, having great service, then began the long haul down to the desert floor.
 The trail was much better by now and it was smooth sailing on the many switchbacks.
-Eventually trail gave way to a series of old dirt tracks, long abandoned by the most worthy of vehicles.
+Eventually trail gave way to a series of old dirt tracks, long abandoned by the most sturdy of vehicles.
 Then we were walking another wash dominated by cows and a few vermilion flycatchers.
 Maybe a chupacabra or two.
 We were once again dumped onto Klondyke Rd, having completed a near circumnavigation of the Santa Teresas, our first major test of fortitude on the GET.
 I’d say it was a success.
 And so we walked to our reward….

 Since Purple and Carnivore were away for the day, their friends Bob and Denise picked us up from the road and showed us around.
-I won’t go into too much detail since it is a private residence but suffice it to say, it’s one of the most amazing places I’ve ever had the privilege to visit.
+I won’t go into too much detail, since it was their private residence but suffice it to say, it’s one of the most amazing places I’ve ever had the privilege to visit.
 We were offered all the comforts of home, when all we were hoping for was a shower and laundry.
-We decided to zero the next day since I hadn’t even yet met our hosts and wanted to spend some time getting to know them.
+We decided to zero the next day, since I hadn’t even yet met our hosts and wanted to spend some time getting to know them.
+The next morning we enjoyed a brilliant sunrise from the front porch, with unobstructed views as far as the eye could see.
+There’s literally nothing but range land surrounding the ranch.
+The place was off the grid in so many ways.